How AI is Transforming Go-to-Market - > Get the ebook

 • Impact: The potential consequences or severity of a risk event, should it occur.
 Measure impact in terms of financial losses, operational disruptions, reputational damage, or other relevant metrics.

-Your risk analysis template should provide a structured approach for quantifying probability and impact, such as using a risk matrix or scoring system.
+Your risk analysis template should provide a structured approach for quantifying probability and impact, such as using a risk assessment matrix template or scoring system.
 Assigning numerical values to each risk based on these factors allows prioritizing risks and allocating resources accordingly.

-For example, consider a risk with a high probability and high impact a top priority, requiring immediate attention and robust mitigation strategies.
+For example, consider a risk with a high probability and high impact, a top priority, requiring immediate attention and robust mitigation strategies.
 On the other hand, deem a risk with a low probability and low impact acceptable and manage it through routine monitoring.

 Risk Mitigation Strategies